 Intellectual Capital Accounting: Practices in a Developing Country.
 This study examines knowledge capital reporting practices (ICR) with a focus on human capital in a developing country (Sri Lanka).
 As the aim of the study was to verify the following: Firstly, to what extent the major companies differ and on the basis of the number of shareholders in knowledge capital reporting practices, and secondly to the extent to which companies in Sri Lanka specifically differ from their similarities in other countries in the practice of that reporting, the researcher studied the annual reports of (30) companies from the companies listed on the Colombo Stock Exchange and for two years 1998/1999 - 1999/2000 to analyze the type and value of knowledge capital recognized by each company, and this was strengthened by personal interviews with the managers and executive supervisors in those companies.
-The results indicated that there are distinct differences in Sri Lanka and their counterparts in other countries in terms of knowledge capital rankings and elements, and these differences are due to the economic model followed and to the social and political environment of each country (Abeysekera, 2008; Pankaj & Ramyar, 2019).
+The results indicated that there are distinct differences in the practice of reporting knowledge capital between major companies in general and between companies in Sri Lanka and their counterparts in other countries in terms of knowledge capital rankings and elements, and these differences are due to the economic model followed and to the social and political environment of each country (Abeysekera, 2008; Pankaj & Ramyar, 2019).